 In a typical year, our program seeks to support the growth of students' autonomy by providing them with times during the day when they can choose where to be on campus, as long as they stay within clearly communicated boundaries and avoid off-limits areas.
-Because of our prioritization on health and safety in 2020-2021, students will not have the freedom they typically would.
+Because of our prioritization on health and safety in 2021-2022, students will not have the freedom they typically would until further notice.
 Instead, we will ask that students be in a supervised space at all times during the school day unless they are in transit from one supervised space to another.

-Middle and Upper School students are not allowed to enter Odenheimer Hall with the exception of visiting the front desk near Fisk Portico, the Wellness Center, or the antechapel in the event they are meeting with the School Registrar or Director of College Counseling.
-In 2020-2021, Odenheimer will be the exclusive province of the Lower School.
+Middle and Upper School students are not allowed to enter Odenheimer Hall with the exception of visiting the front desk near Fisk Portico, the Wellness Center, the Chapel, or the antechapel in the event they are meeting with the School Registrar or Director of College Counseling.
+In 2021-2022, Odenheimer will be the exclusive province of the Lower School.
 Middle and Upper School students are also not allowed in Boudinot unless they are attending a class or lesson in that building.